ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains multiple files:
 * `defconfig` which shows public builds, preview builds, experimental builds, and daily builds for Microsoft Teams classic (work or school).
-* `defconfig2` which shows builds in all rings for Microsoft Teams (free), and Microsoft Teams classic (work or school).
+* `defconfig2` which shows builds in all rings for Microsoft Teams (free), Microsoft Teams classic (work or school), and Microsoft Teams (work or school).

 This repository contains the source code for:
 * `src/Get-MicrosoftTeams.ps1` which allows the manual fetch of builds.